devgateway/ldadm/README.md

 Default passwords will be generated randomly using secure **secrets** module if available (Python 3.6+), or using insecure **random** module.
 In the latter case, a warning will be issued.

 Numeric user IDs can not be generated sequentially, because that would require storing the maximum used value somewhere, and LDAP does not provide this capability without customization.
 Therefore, this program generates random numeric user IDs from the range defined in the configuration file.
 Currently, newer Debian and RedHat based systems safely allow numeric UID between 1000 and 60000.
-This program will detect and avoid numeric UID collisions.
+This program will detect and avoid UID and numeric UID collisions.

 After the default values are determined or generated, the user will be prompted to accept, delete, or change them.
 Entering empty value will accept default, and entering a dot (.) will ignore the attribute.
 Multiple values can be separated using a semicolon (;).